-The Absolute Return portfolio is to identify strategies that provide both favorable standalone risk-adjusted returns as well as the benefit of diversification for the overall plan.
-Absolute Return Strategies, by definition, are not necessarily a separate asset class, but broaden the opportunity set within existing asset classes or exposures such as stocks, bonds, currencies and commodities by going both long and short, employing derivatives and leverage, shortening and extending investment horizons, and moving across Public and Private Markets, amongst others.
-By focusing on the idiosyncratic risks of security selection and often attempting to minimize systematic market risks through hedging activities, absolute return Managers can make investment decisions unconstrained by restrictive relative benchmarks, and add value to portfolios by achieving favorable risk-adjusted returns in most market environments while also reducing overall portfolio volatility.
+The Hedge Fund portfolio is to identify strategies that provide both favorable stand-alone risk-adjusted returns as well as the benefit of diversification for the overall plan.
+Hedge Funds, by definition, are not necessarily a separate asset class, but broaden the opportunity set within existing asset classes or exposures such as stocks, bonds, currencies and commodities by going both long and short, employing derivatives and leverage, shortening and extending investment horizons, and moving across Public and Private Markets, amongst others.
+By focusing on the idiosyncratic risks of security selection and often attempting to minimize systematic market risks through hedging activities, Hedge Fund Managers can make investment decisions unconstrained by restrictive relative benchmarks, and add value to portfolios by achieving favorable risk-adjusted returns in most market environments while also reducing overall portfolio volatility.

-The Absolute Return opportunity set is generally considered to include hedge funds and other strategies attempting to achieve positive returns without heavy reliance on the assumption of traditional systematic risk factors.
+The Hedge Fund opportunity set is generally considered to include hedge funds and other strategies attempting to achieve positive returns without heavy reliance on the assumption of traditional systematic risk factors.
 Investment vehicles used to access this opportunity set can include limited partnerships, but also mutual funds, ETFs, and separately managed accounts, amongst others.
-Absolute return strategies are extremely heterogeneous, as Managers have both greater variability within a strategy and the flexibility to evolve across styles and asset classes.
-This is a key benefit of Absolute Return Strategies however, it also makes strategy classifications less meaningful and Manager selection significantly more important.
+Hedge Fund strategies are extremely heterogeneous, as Managers have both greater variability within a strategy and the flexibility to evolve across styles and asset classes.
+This is a key benefit of Hedge Fund strategies however, it also makes strategy classifications less meaningful and Manager selection significantly more important.
 It also necessitates relatively broader allowable strategy ranges than in other more traditional asset classes.

 TMRS can only invest in securities as defined in the TMRS Act.
-The list of strategies that the TMRS Absolute Return Portfolio may utilize includes, but is not limited to:
+The list of strategies that the TMRS Hedge Fund portfolio may utilize includes, but is not limited to:

-- Equity Strategies
+• Equity Strategies

 - Event Driven

 - Credit Strategies

 - Relative Value:

 - Multi-Strategies:

 - Global Macro: and

 - CTA/Commodity/Currency.